Being a Child Safe Organisation

 -

-Explain how these can translate proportionately to their organisation’s needs.
+Define how the Child Safe Organisation Principles can translate proportionately to their organisation’s needs.